Here are 5 things that property investors need to know about the London property market now.

 In terms of rental property, Asians dominate overseas investment, making up 68% of all landlords.

-With the Brexit postponed yet again, here are the top 5 things you need to know about the London property market now:
+Here are the top 5 things you need to know about the London property market now:

 1. Strong Business Confidence & Job Growth